NethermindEth/Forta-Agents/.github/pull_request_template.md

 - [ ] `metadata` of the findings contains all the information needed.
 - [ ] The SDK methods are being used appropriately (e.g. `filterLog`, `filterFunction`, `getEthersProvider`)
 - [ ] `ABI`s match the contracts used / `args` used from `LogDescriptions` exists in the `ABI`s
-- [ ] the agent follows forta recommended [best practices](https://docs.forta.network/en/latest/best-practices/)
+- [ ] the agent follows Forta recommended [best practices](https://docs.forta.network/en/latest/best-practices/)
 - [ ] Agent can recover from failed error call when they can fail (e.g. error are being catched on calls than can fail)